DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Implementation Details

-\subsection{Reward functions}
+\subsection{Reward Functions}

-Table~\ref{table:reward_functions} lists all the reward functions,~$\textbf{r}$, used in DreamWaQ++, which are mainly based on the rewards used in~\cite{nahrendra2023dreamwaq}.
-On top of these rewards, we also employed a reward curriculum to exponentially anneal some style rewards, i.e.~joint torque, joint velocity, joint acceleration, action rate, and smoothness rewards.
-The annealing rule follows the following formula:
+We used the exact same rewards in~\cite{nahrendra2023dreamwaq}.
+On top of these rewards, we employed a reward curriculum to exponentially anneal some style rewards, i.e.~joint torque, joint velocity, joint acceleration, action rate, and smoothness rewards.
+We observed that although these style rewards are important to ensure sim-to-real transfer, they can lead to suboptimal policies that make the robot only learn basic locomotion skills.
+This is because the agent may become overly focused on maximizing immediate rewards induced by these joint-level regularization rewards.
+Therefore, we gradually annealed the weight of the regularization rewards to allow the agent to explore a wider range of behaviors and styles after it has learned the basic locomotion task.
+The annealing follows the following rule:

 where $w$ is the reward weight, $i$ is the learning iteration, and $\lambda$ is the annealing rate.
 We set $\lambda\!=0.998$ and $w_0$ for the selected skill rewards are summarized in Table~\ref{table:reward_init}.